 Forever Purple is a show-stopping evergreen perennial with purple shiny leaves with ruffled edges that remain a striking shade of purple year after year.
 It forms a compact cluster.
 Large bell-shaped pink blooms cover the short maroon stalks that reach a height of 15 inches (37 cm) above the deciduous leaves throughout the summer.

-Heucheras are known for their ability to work well with a broad spectrum of hues, making them ideal for gardens and pots alike.
+Heucheras are known for working well with a broad spectrum of hues, making them ideal for gardens and pots.
 A solid performer that is simple to cultivate and low care, with almost no pests or diseases to contend with.
-Ideal for use with borders and pots.
+Suitable for use with borders and pots.

 Read more: Heuchera Care Guide For Homeowners